hellpig/minesweeper-puzzle-generator/README.md

 Unlike the best quality puzzles I've seen so far, found at [https://www.puzzle-minesweeper.com/](https://www.puzzle-minesweeper.com/), my code attempts to generate the hardest possible puzzles.
 This website's easy puzzles can be solved with purely one-number-at-a-time logic, and the rest of their puzzles can be solved with the addition of two-numbers-at-a-time logic (based on my 2024 tests).
 Unlike them, on top of a solver that knows this logic, I have a fast recursive (brute-force) algorithm that makes smart guesses before trying the less smart ones and a SAT solver, allowing me to try to generate the hardest possible puzzles with the lowest runtime.

-gen_sat.cpp is the recommended generator with a hybrid SAT fallback. gen.py is kept as a readable Python reference version with a hybrid CP-SAT fallback.
-For gen_sat.cpp, just enter the puzzle size, the desired difficulty, and an optional random seed.
+gen_sat.cpp is the recommended generator with a hybrid SAT fallback.
+Just enter the puzzle size, the desired difficulty, and an optional random seed.
+If you want puzzles optimized by evolution for difficulty, run gen_sat_evolve.cpp instead.

 Before 2026, I had a simple Python version, and no C++ version.
 In 2026, ChatGPT helped me!
 * gen.cpp was written by ChatGPT based on the simple Python version!
 It is almost 10 times faster in my tests.
-* gen.py now has a hybrid solver that can eventually use Google's OR-Tools CP-SAT solver for hardest puzzles.
+* gen.py now has a hybrid solver that can eventually use Google's OR-Tools CP-SAT solver for hardest puzzles. gen.py is kept as a readable Python reference version with a hybrid CP-SAT fallback.
 CP-SAT can be 1000s of times faster for some very large and hard puzzles.
 When gen.py switches to CP-SAT, any progress already made by the old solver is discarded instead of being encoded into the CP-SAT model.
 This code was validated by making a version (not included) that runs both solvers and compares their solution counts (and prints solution times).
 * gen_sat.cpp was written by ChatGPT to have a hybrid SAT fallback.
 The SAT solver itself is incremental.
 Its clauses and learned information are retained between candidate puzzles, which made repeated checks very fast in my tests.
 This code was validated by making a version (not included) that runs both solvers and compares their solution counts (and prints solution times).
+* gen_sat_evolve.cpp was inspired by how [https://github.com/t-dillon/tdoku](https://github.com/t-dillon/tdoku) evolves Sudoku puzzles when generating them.
+I asked ChatGPT to implement this evolutionary approach to make the puzzles as difficult as possible according to a chosen metric.
+I haven't tested this code deeply, tried all parameter combinations, or optimized parameter combinations, but it certainly creates difficult puzzles!
+In my tests (code not included), evolving by the SAT metric also substantially increased the depth required by my recursive solver, though the two rankings are not identical.

-In the directory containing gen_sat.cpp, run the following once...
+In the directory containing gen_sat.cpp or gen_sat_evolve.cpp, run the following once...
   ```
 git clone https://github.com/arminbiere/cadical.git
 cd cadical